wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-apache-spark-csharp-apache-zeppelin-eventhub-streaming.md

 	wacn.date=""/>

-# Spark Streaming: Process events from Azure Event Hubs with Apache Spark on HDInsight (Windows)
+# Spark Streaming: Process events from Azure Event Hubs with Apache Spark on HDInsight Windows (Preview)

 > [AZURE.NOTE] HDInsight now provides Spark clusters on Linux.
 For information on how to run a streaming application on HDInsight Spark Linux clusters, see [Spark Streaming: Process events from Azure Event Hubs with Apache Spark on HDInsight (Linux)](/documentation/articles/hdinsight-apache-spark-eventhub-streaming).